 Finding a great moisturizer is hard at the best of times, but when you factor in a combination skin type, things get even more tricky.
 You need a formula that’s hydrating but non-greasy, lightweight but still comforting—something that will balance and clarify your complexion, leaving it soft, healthy, and happy.
 Formulas that work best on combination skin include those that mimic the skin's own make-up and natural moisturizing systems.

 “Combination skin is generally shiny around the t-zone but dehydrated elsewhere, so a light, water-based moisturizer is important to restore balance within the complexion,” says esthetician and skin expert, Melanie Grant.
 “I tend to recommend fluids, gels, and lotions as these provide the skin with essential hydration without stimulating excess shine.”

-We conducted hours of research on the best moisturizers for combination skin, evaluating top-rated formulas on their active ingredients, type and texture, and the types of skin concerns targeted.
-We considered moisturizers with and without SPF protection as well as how quickly the moisturizer absorbed into skin.
-We tested a couple of bestsellers, our product testers trying out the moisturizers for weeks at a time and noting their insights.
+We conducted in-depth research on the best moisturizers for combination skin, evaluating top-rated formulas on their active ingredients, texture, feel, and the types of skin concerns targeted.
+We considered moisturizers with and without SPF protection as well as how quickly the moisturizer is absorbed into the skin.
+In addition to extensive research, we also included some options that our editors swear by.
 After considering dozens of options and consulting with an esthetician for her recommendations, we landed on these picks.

 Keep reading for the best moisturizers for combination skin.

 Dr. Dennis Gross Hyaluronic Marine Oil-Free Moisture Cushion